bassemfarid/python-practice/CONTRIBUTING.md

 ```

 ## Explanation of Output for Sample Input 1
+This is a short 1-2 sentence explanation.
+For more complicated algorithms, do not walk through the implementation.
+You do not need to restate that "the variable is [some input value]".
+But if you do need to mention the input by itself, put it in inline code span.
+If it's within an expression, continue using LaTeX markdown.

+An example:

 Since $\frac{2.5 \times 14}{12} \approx 2.92$, the eggs produced will be `little`.

 ## Sample Input 2
 This is another case that covers a different result to provide the student a better understanding of the question.

 ## Output for Sample Input 2
-Similar to previous output formatting.
+Similar to previous output's formatting.

 ## Explanation of Output for Sample Input 2
-Similar to previous explanation formatting.
+Similar to previous explanation's formatting.